Addiction | 5 min read

 On September 22, 2021

 The opioid epidemic is still raging, and it is getting worse every single day.
 Countless lives and futures have been destroyed by both illegal and prescription opioid addiction, abuse, and dependency.
-One of the more commonly abused opioids is legally prescribed by doctors and other health care professionals daily.
+One of the more commonly abused opioids is legally prescribed by doctors and other healthcare professionals daily.
 That drug is called Percocet, ensnaring more innocent lives in its grip daily.

 If you think that you or someone you care about may be living with a Percocet addiction, many signs may provide additional insight to confirm or deny your feelings.
 While not every individual with a Percocet addiction will show all the signs, they will often show at least a few, even if they have become adept at hiding many of them.

-The cognitive symptoms that may begin to present include a higher level of difficulty maintaining concentration or focus on the current task, problems creating and recalling memories, and making poor decisions.
-These are some of the symptoms that are harder to recognize in others but can help with self-diagnosis for Percocet addiction.
+The cognitive symptoms that may begin to present include a higher level of difficulty maintaining concentration or focus on the current task, problems creating and recalling memories, and making poor decisions.[3]
+These are some of the symptoms that are harder to recognize in others, but can help with self-diagnosis for Percocet addiction.

 There are also behaviors specific to individuals taking Percocet, such as taking it when it is not safe, consuming more than prescribed, taking it for longer than prescribed, trying to steal Percocet from others with valid prescriptions, taking Percocet even after negative consequences, and being unable to reduce their own Percocet use.[6]